skjolber/3d-bin-container-packing/README.md

 [Apache 2.0]

 # History
+ - 1.2.4: Attempt to use 'top' free space whenever box is not as high as the level.
  - 1.2.3: Fix weight constraint (issue #83).
 Thanks to [BALACHANDAR S](https://github.com/balachandarsv) for bug reports and unit tests.
  - 1.2.2: ~~Fix~~ Improve weight constraint in LargestAreaFitFirstPackager (issue #83)
  - 1.2.1: Fix z coordinate propagation in free space (issue #78)